GRIDAPPSD/pyvvo/tasks.md

 optimization.~~

 ## Command Tracking
+This is more than halfway complete - equipment commands that are sent out are now always verified to have taken hold.
+If they don't, the equipment is marked as inoperable.
+The remaining step would be to discover when the equipment is back in service.
+At present, the only feasible way to do this would be to repeatedly attempt to command it until it responds.

-### Summary
+### ~~Summary~~
-One event that the application needs to handle is unresponsive equipment.
-E.g., you send a tap position command to a regulator but it doesn't change it's position.
+~~One event that the application needs to handle is unresponsive equipment.
+E.g., you send a tap position command to a regulator but it doesn't change it's position.~~

-### Details
+### ~~Details~~
-There are a few pieces to this puzzle.
+~~There are a few pieces to this puzzle.
 First is, of course, detection.
 We need a mechanism for monitoring equipment that has recently had a command sent out.
 This could involve augmenting the EquipmentManager to be the one that actually sends out commands related to its equipment, and then watches for the change.
-What I don't like about this is the EquipmentManager then needs to be capable of querying the platform.
+What I don't like about this is the EquipmentManager then needs to be capable of querying the platform.~~

-Perhaps a better approach would be to make some sort of class which has both a PlatformManager and an EquipmentManager as attributes, and ensures that those changes actually happen.
+~~Perhaps a better approach would be to make some sort of class which has both a PlatformManager and an EquipmentManager as attributes, and ensures that those changes actually happen.~~

-After detection has occurred, we need to flag the equipment as out of service.
+~~After detection has occurred, we need to flag the equipment as out of service.
 This could be as simple as adding some sort of flag to EquipmentSinglePhase tracking if the object is currently operable or not.
-The EquipmentSinglePhase class already has a "controllable" attribute, but I don't think we want to overload that one, as that currently indicates whether or not the equipment has a controller, not whether or not the control is working.
+The EquipmentSinglePhase class already has a "controllable" attribute, but I don't think we want to overload that one, as that currently indicates whether or not the equipment has a controller, not whether or not the control is working.~~

-After detection and flagging, the optimization needs to be halted and re-triggered.
-The genetic algorithm will need to be modified so that it only attempts to control equipment which is "operable"/"working."
+~~After detection and flagging, the optimization needs to be halted and re-triggered.
+The genetic algorithm will need to be modified so that it only attempts to control equipment which is "operable"/"working."~~

 ## Inverters/General distributed generation (DG)
 NOTE: This is complete for inverters, but additional work is needed to